LandDerAufgehendenRotenSonne/PlayerDistributor/README.md

 # PlayerDistributor
-Reads the playerlist from an excel File and distributes all players across factions
+Reads the player-list from an Excel File and distributes all players across factions

 ---